jkgithub02/CW2024/README.md

 - Potential plagiarism concerns raised by traffic patterns
 - Resolution:
   - Informed module coordinator of suspicious activity
-  - Included screenshots of traffic patterns and repository access logs
+  - Included screenshot of traffic patterns

-4. FXML Directory Issue
+4. **FXML Directory Issue**
 - FXML files was not being detected by the application if organized under a folder under `resources`
 - Throws IllegalStateException: Location is not set
 - Cause is unknown despite multiple attempts at debugging and verifying file paths